ArchiLabs Logo

 AI Co-Pilots in BIM: From Dynamo Scripts to Chatbot Conversations

-Traditionally, savvy BIM managers relied on visual programming tools like Autodesk Dynamo to automate Revit workflows.
-Dynamo is a powerful extension of Revit that lets you build custom scripts by connecting nodes in a graph – effectively coding without writing code (help.autodesk.com).
+Traditionally, savvy BIM managers relied on visual programming tools like Autodesk Dynamo to automate design workflows.
+Dynamo is a powerful visual programming tool that lets you build custom scripts by connecting nodes in a graph – effectively coding without writing code (help.autodesk.com).
 Along with scripting languages (Python, C#, etc.) or add-on frameworks like pyRevit, these tools have allowed firms to create time-saving macros and custom commands.
 However, let’s face it: Dynamo isn’t easy for everyone.
 Complex visual scripts can turn into spaghetti graphs that are hard to debug and maintain.
 Not every architect or BIM specialist has the time (or desire) to become a programming guru just to speed up tagging and sheet setup.
 For many AEC teams, there’s been a growing need for a more intuitive, accessible way to automate tasks – without the steep learning curve.

 The Road Ahead: How Advanced AI Might Transform AEC